What are the best iPhones to play mobile games on?

 - Less storage

-We get it; the iPhone 12 Pro Max is expensive—and big.
-If gaming isn't the only thing you want to do on your phone, the iPhone 12 is a great compromise because it's less expensive but still has many of the same benefits in terms of power and storage.
+We get it, the iPhone 13 Pro Max is expensive — and big.
+If gaming isn't the only thing you want to do on your phone, the iPhone 13 is a great compromise because it's less expensive but still has many of the same benefits in terms of power and storage.

-The iPhone 12 still has 5G for faster download speeds, as well as Apple's new in-house A14 Bionic chip.
+The iPhone 13 still has 5G for faster download speeds, as well as Apple's new in-house A15 Bionic chip.
 That means you can easily get the games you want and run them well.
 It's more powerful than the SE, but isn't quite as big and unwieldy as the Pro Max.
 Even with a smaller 6.1-inch screen, the edge-to-edge screen and bright OLED display mean you won't compromise image quality or graphics.
-Starting at 64 GB storage space, it's unlikely users who only use their phone for gaming sometimes will run out of space any time soon, although you can always upgrade space for an additional fee.
+Starting at 128 GB storage space, it's unlikely users who only use their phone for occasional gaming will run out of space any time soon, although you can always upgrade space for an additional fee.

 Pros: